bfischi/napoleonsmigraine/README.md

 This program was intended as a fun Python learning project for me, and it's [rapturously unscientific](#Caveats).

 ## Prerequisites
-To run this program, you will need to install the following:
+Before running this program, install the following using the provider's documentation:
 * Python 3 (testing was done on Python 3.9.5)
 * sqlite3
 * ssl